 As people grow older, they should begin to make plans for later years.
 It is important to think about retirement and those activities you would like to pursue.
 It is important also to think about the possibility that, at some time, you or a loved one might require some help with ordinary everyday activities or need care over an extended period.

 Download: Long Term Care Needs (PDF; 162k)

 Building wealth is not the only reason for good financial planning.
 Protecting the wealth you have already accumulated is also essential to the financial well-being of your family.

 Download: Protecting Your Wealth (PDF; 125k)

 A "Lady Bird" deed offers a simple way to transfer real estate at your death, without probate.
-Legal document that protects a family’s homestead from potential efforts of the state of Texas to recover Medicaid expenditures paid out on behalf of a loved one.
+It is a legal document that protects a family’s homestead from potential efforts of the State of Texas to recover Medicaid expenditures paid out on behalf of a loved one.

 Use this checklist when comparing the provisions of different insurance policies offering nursing home and long term care benefits.
 After filling in the particulars of the different policies, you can compare them to help determine which policy is best for you.

 Anticipating the need for long term nursing home care is crucial to protecting a lifetime’s accumulation of assets from the high costs of nursing home stays.
 However, many people remain financially unprepared when a nursing home stay becomes a reality.

 Garry Manitzis discusses the difficulty in getting his elderly mother and step-father Medicaid qualified while considering care outside the home.